AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilegray.md

 ---
 description: Grayscale default color space.
 Specifies the name of the ICC color profile to be used for grayscale response images when no output color space is specified with icc=.
-seo-description: Grayscale default color space.
-Specifies the name of the ICC color profile to be used for grayscale response images when no output color space is specified with icc=.
-seo-title: IccProfileGray

 solution: Experience Manager
 title: IccProfileGray
-uuid: 064be242-d964-4fb8-99ea-78bb5599e70f

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---